Dejounte Murray's Status For Trail Blazers-Spurs Game

-Dejounte Murray has been ruled out for Friday's game between the Portland Trail Blazers and San Antonio Spurs.
+Dejounte Murray is listed as probable for Sunday's game between the San Antonio Spurs and Portland Trail Blazers.

-The San Antonio Spurs are hosting the Portland Trail Blazers in Texas on Friday evening, and for the game they will be without their best player.
+The San Antonio Spurs are hosting the Portland Trail Blazers on Sunday evening, and for the game they will likely have their All-Star point guard available.

-All-Star Dejounte Murray has been ruled out due to an illness, and his status for the game can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.
+Dejounte Murray is probable (illness), and his status for the game can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.

-The Spurs come into the game as the tenth seed in the Western Conference with a 31-45 record in the 76 games that they have played in so far this season.
+Murray was a late scratch from the team's last game due to the illness.

 The Related stories on NBA basketball

-Note: UPDATE: Dejounte Murray's Status For Trail Blazers-Spurs Game Update: Murray has been ruled out for the contest.